 My vision of design has changed notably in recent years because we are about to leave the conventional age of design as we know it.
 With modern technologies, design as a function for solving problems is rapidly improving and evolving to something we cannot foresee.
 Of course, technology has taken an increased role in how designers create, which has, in turn, evolved what we perceive as good design.
-Coming to terms with this has taught me to leave common solutions behind and set out in search of new ways to
+Coming to terms with this has taught me to leave common solutions behind and set out in search of new ways to solve problems.

 Are there any particular personal experiences that changed how you work?

 In my case, unfortunately, it was a loss of my dear father.
 He was an architect.
 My father tended to give me very wise advice.
 At some point, I started to record those conversations for fear of not remembering them.
 After his death, I found myself listening to those records nearly every day, reminders on the rhythm and balance of life.
 At some point, those ideas became very critical for my mindset and understanding of how I approach problem-solving and design.
 My father and the conversations we had are certainly the most significant factor in my approach.

 It sounds like he left you with some incredible insight.
 How do you approach the creative process for a typical project these days—from inspiration to a final mockup?